 Start of the School Day

-The bell goes at 8.25am, at this point students should make their way to mentor time with their class and mentor from year group line ups.
+The Chimes go at 8.25am, at this point students should make their way to mentor time with their class and mentor from year group line ups.

 A missed bus.
 Lost keys.
 The car won't start.
 Most people will have experienced being late for school or work or even a social engagement.
 Whilst it is accepted that everyone will be late once in a while, persistent lateness in a school can have a huge effect.
-The individual who is late will miss important information and may find it more difficult to gain a college place or work permit.
-But it is not just the individual who is affected.
-Staff and other students can also be affected.
+The individual who is late will miss important information and may find it more difficult to to catch up in lessons.
+It is not always just the individual that is affected but also the class that is disrupted on arrival of late students.

 Please support us by getting your child to school on time.